Spherical Tiling by 12 Congruent Pentagons: Angle Congruent Tiling

 In the first combination, counting the total number of each angle gives

 We get $k_1=k_2=m+4$, $n_1=4-2m$, $n_2=8-m$.
 In particular, we have $n_2,k_1,k_2>0$, so that $\alpha\gamma\epsilon$, $\beta^2\gamma$, $\delta^2\epsilon$ are vertices, and we get

 The solution is

-On the other hand, to maintain $n_1\ge 0$, the possible values for $m$ are $0,1,2$, and we get the corresponding possible anglewise vertex combinations.
-These are the three possible combinations in the fifth case of the proposition.
+On the other hand, to maintain $n_1\ge 0$, the possible values for $m$ are $0,1,2$.
+Then we get the corresponding anglewise vertex combinations, which are the three combinations in the fifth case of the proposition.

 The second combination gives

 The system has no non-negative solution.

 {\bf Case 5}: The angles in the pentagon are $\beta,\gamma,\delta,\epsilon,\zeta$, all different from $\alpha$.
 But the five angles are not yet assumed to be distinct.